 - Has excellent contacts in her territory.
 That may be one country, an entire continent or a group of countries with the same language – Germany Austria and Switzerland, for example.
-These contacts and her networking abilities will ensure that she gets contacted whenever new opportunities arise, a season gets cast or last-minute replacements are needed.
+These contacts and her networking abilities will ensure that she gets contacted whenever new opportunities arise, a season gets cast or last-minute replacements are looked for.

 - Have a good relationship with the artist and be able to advise her/him on which roles to study, career strategy, career potentials, etc.